Difference Between King Crown and Queen Crown

 What is Queen Crown?

-The queen crown, also called the royal crown, is the crown adorned by the queen of the kingdom.
-Though in most of the kingdoms only the king is seen to have and yield the power, in other regions the queen also has the same power.
+The queen crown also called the royal crown, is adorned by the kingdom’s queen.
+Though in most kingdoms, only the king is seen to have and yield the power, in other regions, the queen also has the same power.

 Example: the United Kingdom.